Tairovik/personal-site/content/pages/blog/working-from-home.md

 ---
 title: 'Conducting User Research, and why it is so important'
 excerpt: >-
-  Communicating to users is one of the highest-leverage activities an organization can invest in but it is also a difficult one to get right.
+  Why communicating to users is one of the highest-leverage activities an organization can invest in and how do we get it right?
 date: '2021-08-09'
 thumb_image: images/post-5-thumb.jpg
 thumb_image_alt: White wooden table with a chair